RiritoXXL/JUMPFORCE-FakeStart/README.md

 # JUMPFORCE-FakeStart

-This is My First EAC Bypasser for Game JUMP Force...
+This is My First Bypassing EAC for Game JUMP Force...
 So Enjoy to download this or compile!!!